 TAKING AI TO THE NEXT LEVEL WITH DATA-CENTRIC APPROACH IN COMPUTATIONAL PATHOLOGY, 8 AUGUST

-In the last few years the model-centric approach was thriving assuming that the data is well-behaved.
+In the last few years, the model-centric approach was thriving assuming that the data is well-behaved.
 This meant that you struggled to collect huge amounts of data and then strived to optimize in the model domain.
 But this is now changing.
-In a recent perspective presented by Andrew NG to achieve a good AI solution there should be a balance between a model-centric vs a data-centric approaches, and having a high quality data is essential.
-Data quality has to be monitored and improved at every step of the AI development.
+In a recent perspective presented by Andrew NG to achieve a good AI solution there should be a balance between a model-centric vs a data-centric approach, and having high-quality data is essential.
+Data quality has to be monitored and improved at every step of AI development.
 Meaningful data is scarce and noisy and also very expensive to be obtained, especially in the healthcare domain.

-In this lecture I will discuss the model centric vs. data centric approaches and demonstrate practical tools to obtain a high quality data for computational pathology.
+In this lecture, I will discuss the model-centric vs. data-centric approaches and demonstrate practical tools to obtain high-quality data for computational pathology.